Institute of Contemporary Arts: History

 Following the departure of Dodd, the ICA appointed Ekow Eshun as artistic director in 2005.
 Under Eshun's directorship the Live Arts Department was closed down in 2008, the charge for admission for non-members was abandoned (resulting in a reduction of membership numbers and a cash shortfall), the Talks Department lost all its personnel, and many commentators argued that the Institute suffered from a lack of direction.
 A large financial deficit led to redundancies and resignations of key staff.
 Art critic JJ Charlesworth saw Eshun’s directorship as a direct cause of the ICA's ills; criticizing Eshun's reliance on private sponsorship, his cultivation of a "cool" ICA brand, and his focus on a cross-disciplinary approach that was put in place "at the cost", Charlesworth wrote "of a loss of curatorial expertise."
 Problems between staff and Eshun, sometimes supported by the Chairman of the ICA Board, Alan Yentob, led to fractious and difficult staff relations.
 Eshun resigned in August 2010, and Yentob announced he would leave.

 In January 2011, the ICA appointed as its Executive Director Gregor Muir, who took up his post on 7 February 2011.
 Muir stepped down in 2016 and was replaced by former Artists Space director Stefan Kalmár.
+Kalmár was the first non-British Director of the ICA and made the cinemas fully independent.
+He announced his departure from the role after five years in August 2021 saying 'the moment now feels right for me to hand over to the next generation,' but also citing concerns around the loss of the 'arm's length principle' in UK arts funding and increasing Right-Wing attacks in the UK post-Brexit.
+The ICA was hit hard by closures due to the Covid-19 pandemic lockdowns from mid-March 2020 and reopened in July 2021 with War Inna Babylon: the Community’s Struggle for Truths and Rights, an exhibition focused on the “various forms of state violence and institutional racism targeted at Britain’s Black communities."
+In 2024, a group of former ICA workers alleged that the ICA fired them for their Palestinian advocacy.
+In response, artist Rheim Alkadhi pulled her exhibition out of London’s Institute of Contemporary Art (ICA) saying the organisation does not take accountability for retaliating against workers who have expressed solidarity with Palestine.

+From 2012 to 2020 the gallery was refurbished by David Kohn Architects, a process that revealed some of the 1968 works by Jane Drew and Maxwell Fry, practicing as Fry Drew and Partners.

+In 2024 Sanchez Benton Architects completed a project that saw the entrance foyer, bookshop, cafe and gallery reconfigured to create an accessible and multifunctional space for visitors.
+Their transformation of the main gallery, in particular, saw the removal of an outdated lift, making this space easier to navigate using an accessible ramp.
+Amendments to the exisiting design also included uncovering windows to allow more natural light in and the intentional replacement of harsh fluorescent lights to minimise hypersensitivity for neurodivergent visitors.